Honors & Awards

 Despite the lack of team success, Coffey was noticed by schools around the country, and chose Nebraska over numerous offers including Kansas and Texas A&M. Coffey, who was listed among the top 100 prospects in Texas, only visited Nebraska and committed after attending NU's summer camp.
 Coffey was a standout in the classroom, as he carried a 5.0 grade-point average on a 4.0 scale, and tied for first in his class.

 Coffey is the son of Allen and Amy Coffey and was born on Oct.
 6, 1990.
 He majored in construction management at Nebraska and earned his bachelor's degree in May of 2013.
-He claimed a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2012.
+He claimed a spot on the Nebraska Scholar-Athlete Honor Roll in the fall and spring semesters of 2012-13.
 He was named to the Big 12 Commissioner's Honor Roll each of his two semesters.